 The primary mission of MVCC Radiologic Technology A.A.S. degree program is to educate diagnostic technologists who are professionally competent and certified to practice within the ARRT scope of practice, contribute to the imaging sciences; are committed to professional development through life-long learning, and meet the employment needs of the community.
 The program is committed to students’ success by providing a quality curriculum and a diverse learning environment through partnerships with the health care community.
 The competency-based program requires a minimum number of clinical competencies and completion of all academic course work prior to graduation.
 The required clinical internship involves learning the art and science of medical radiography through demonstrations, case studies, and supervised practice of routine diagnostic procedures using state-of-the-art equipment throughout the entire two years of education.
 Eligibility requirements for ARRT certification in Radiography will — effective January 1, 2015 — call for candidates to have earned an associate degree from an accrediting agency recognized by the ARRT.
 A student completing these requirements will qualify for graduation, meet the requirements of the American Registry of Radiologic Technologists to sit for the board examination, and also prepare students for N.Y.
 State licensure.
 MVCC’s Radiologic Technology Program is fully accredited by the Joint Review Committee on Education in Radiologic Technology.

 Prerequisites (minimum qualifications): High school average of 83 OR a current overall college grade point average (GPA) of 2.80.
-An SAT math score of 500 or higher OR an ACT math score of 21 or higher OR an appropriate math placement test score OR a grade of “C” or better in a MVCC MA090, MA091, MA110, MA108, MA115, or comparable mathematics course taken within seven years.
+An SAT math score of 500 or higher OR an ACT math score of 19 or higher OR an appropriate math placement test score OR a grade of “C” or better in a MVCC MA090, MA091, MA110, MA108, MA115, or comparable mathematics course taken within seven years.
 High School Chemistry with a lab or equivalent with a final grade of 70 or higher taken within seven years OR a grade of “C” or better in CH111 & CH 112 or CH 131 or equivalent taken within seven years.
-High School Biology or equivalent with a final grade of 70 or higher taken within seven years OR a grade of “C” or better in College Biology or equivalent taken within seven years.
+High School Biology with a lab and a final grade of 70 or higher taken within seven years OR a grade of “C” or better in College Biology course with a lab taken within seven years.
 Developmental Courses if prerequisites are not met: MA045 or MA050; CH111 and CH112; BI141 and BI142.

 Goals & Outcomes